Donny Pangilinan: 2021–2022: Wings, Love Is Color Blind, and He's Into Her 2

 In November 2021, Pangilinan released his new single "Wings" under Universal Records Philippines.
 After the success of He's Into Her, Pangilinan and Mariano landed their first lead roles as a love team in a Star Cinema movie titled Love Is Color Blind.
 The film premiered through streaming platforms KTX.ph and Smart's GigaPlay app.
 Shortly after coming to Netflix, the film ranked atop the streaming service's trending lists in the Philippines.
 Upcoming projects for the pair include a teleserye and a short film to be directed by Cathy Garcia-Molina, in collaboration with the Hong Kong Tourism Board.
 He was also one of the artists to take part in ABS-CBN's 2021 Christmas Station ID, "Andito Tayo Para Sa Isa't Isa".
 In 2022, he was among the guests in Belle Mariano's first concert entitled Daylight: A Belle Mariano Digital Concert, which was streamed via KTX.ph.
 The second season of He's Into Her premiered in April 2022.
 Upon release of the pilot episode, the series immediately became a trending topic in the Philippines.
 A movie-cut of the first season of He's Into Her premiered at the Drive-In Cinema One: A Drive-Thru Movie Experience, in partnership with Ayala Malls Vertis North and Vertis North Estate.
 In August 2022, Star Magic toured in the United States as part of their 30th anniversary celebration.
 Pangilinan were among the stars who staged the shows.
 The artists first performed at the Newport Performing Arts Theater, Resorts World Manila, followed by the US shows in Kings Theater, Brooklyn, The Warfield, San Francisco, and in the Saban Theatre, Beverly Hills.

 2023–present: Can't Buy Me Love, GG: Good Game

 In 2023, Donny Pangilinan and Belle Mariano marked their first lead roles in a prime time drama series on Can't Buy Me Love.
 Pangilinan portrayed the character of Bingo Mariano, a street-smart and hardworking Filipino boy who lives in Binondo, Manila.
 Pangilinan also starred alongside his mother Maricel Laxa in the esports drama film GG: Good Game, which was released on January 24, 2024.
 Later on, he co-starred again alongside Belle Mariano in Viu's romantic comedy miniseries How to Spot a Red Flag, and featured as a guest hurado on the noontime variety show It's Showtime during the 2024 Magpasikat anniversary competition.
-In 2025, it was announced that Pangilinan was selected as one of the new judges for the seventh season of reality competition show Pilipinas Got Talent.
+In 2025, it was announced that Pangilinan was selected as one of the new judges for the seventh season of the reality competition show Pilipinas Got Talent.

+Personal life

+As of 2024, Pangilinan resides in Laguna.